The Iron Fist Legacy

 Shortly afterward, Iron Fist was exposed to deadly radiation and, accompanied by Cage and Wing, he returned to K'un-Lun.
 Instructed in the use of his healing power by Lei Kung, Iron Fist learned that Chiantang's attack had been in response to Shou-Lao's death and became overwhelmed with guilt, but recovered with the help of his friends, who banished Chiantang.
 Preparing to return to Earth, Iron Fist was secretly ambushed by the H'ylthri, who sent a duplicate, believing itself to be Iron Fist, in his place.
 As for Chiantang, he too appeared on Earth, where Khan, as Tyrone King, slew him; however, even Khan was unaware of the H'ylthri's substitution.
 Shortly afterward, the Iron Fist duplicate attempted to heal "Bobby Wright", who was supposedly dying; the attempt seemed successful, but "Wright" suffered a relapse and, as Captain Hero, beat the duplicate to death in a rage.
 Khan, believing his enemy dead, then dismissed the Super-Skrull and eventually abandoned his King identity, leaving Cage to take the blame for the death of "Iron Fist".

-For months the true Iron Fist remained the H'ylthri's captive.
-While in stasis manages to focus his chi, curing the cancer.
+For months, the true Iron Fist remained the H'ylthri's captive.
+While in stasis he manages to focus his chi, curing the cancer.
 But when the Super-Skrull impersonated Iron Fist himself, Knight and Wing learned that the "Iron Fist" they had buried had reverted to plant-like remains.
 Following the Super-Skrull's defeat by Namor the Sub-Mariner, Knight and Wing brought Namor to K'un-Lun, where they rescued Iron Fist.
-Soon afterward, Iron Fist helped Cage defeat Bushmaster again, but while Cage was pleased to see his friend alive, he was uninterested in re-forming Heroes for Hire.
-When Master Khan vengefully rendered Namor amnesiac, Iron Fist helped Knight and others find Namor, restore his memory and confront Khan, whom Namor apparently slew.
+Soon afterward, Iron Fist helped Cage defeat Bushmaster again.
+But, while Cage was pleased to see his friend alive, he was uninterested in re-forming Heroes for Hire.
+When Master Khan vengefully rendered Namor amnesiac, Iron Fist helped Knight along with Namor's friends and family in locating the now-savage Namor.
+They were able to restore his memory and confronted Khan, who was apparently slain by Namor.